 This time I had lunch in the soi opposite the Ruen Mallika.
 Kao kha moo always served with a soup called pa lo.
 Braised pork leg, hard-boiled eggs, boiled kale, chili (served separately), large garlic and marinated turnip in hot sour sauce, coriander.
 The original dish is from the city of Chao Shan in southern China.
 A popular and economical meal in Thailand, mainly eaten for lunch. is not really the ideal dish if you are or want to follow a diet.

 Motorcycle rental, bad boy, a few steps from the MRT Queen Sirikit Center station, call 0823515323 speaks English.

-Klong Toei a vast area to explore.
+Khlong Toei a vast area to explore.

+I hope this will be helpful for planning your next trip to Bangkok.
 If you have any questions, I will be happy to help you.